yenly/foamy-nextjs/README.md

 NextJS uses CSS Modules by default.
 [Next JS Docs: Built-In CSS Support](https://nextjs.org/docs/basic-features/built-in-css-support) on how to configure for other methods.

 ### Siteconfig.js
-Open `siteconfig.js` and edit.
-This is used for populating site name in the Header component and in meta content.
+`siteconfig.js` is used for populating site name in the Header and Layout components.
 ```
 export default {
   "title": "Foamy NextJS",